 / Ideas / Using wasm to locally explore geospatial layers

-This is an idea proposed in 2024 as a Cambridge Computer Science PhD topic, and is available for being worked on.
-It will be supervised by Michael Dales and Anil Madhavapeddy as part of my Mapping LIFE on Earth project.
+This is an idea proposed in 2024 as a Cambridge Computer Science Part II project, and is currently being worked on by Sam Forbes.
+It is supervised by Michael Dales and Anil Madhavapeddy as part of the Mapping LIFE on Earth project.

 Summary